 You Can Hike An Ice Age Trail

-Carved out thousands of years ago by the giant glaciers that covered the area, the Ice Age National Scenic Trail is over a thousand miles long in total (although some of it is still unmarked).
+Years ago giant glaciers covered the area.
+They carved out the Ice Age National Scenic Trail.
+It measures over one thousand miles long in total with some sections still unmarked.
 The LaBudde Creek Segment (split into two portions) of the trail runs near Elkhart Lake, within the Northern Kettle Moraine State Forest.

-We hiked a two-mile stretch of the trail and it was beautiful, with the tall tree canopy above and greenery and flowers underneath.
-There is some wildlife here, especially deer and squirrels.
-The trail is also a popular destination for birders.
+We hiked a two-mile stretch of the trail.
+It was beautiful, with the tall tree canopy above and greenery and flowers underneath.
+You’ll see some wildlife like deer and squirrels.
+It’s also a popular destination for birders.

-The three-day event includes a moonlight snowshoe stroll, live music, a chili cook off, disc golf course challenge and all-day sledding, children’s games, an ice cube hunt on The Shore Club front lawn and more.
-Proceeds raised from the Schnee Days event benefit a local charity and help promote the Elkhart Lake community.
+During the three-day event, there is a moonlight snowshoe stroll, live music, chili cook-off, disc golf course challenge, all-day sledding, children’s games, an ice cube hunt on The Shore Club front lawn and more.

 Three resorts sit along the northeastern side of the lake.
 At first glance, they look enough alike that you may not be able to tell which is which.
 But each of these historical resorts offers a slightly different feel.

-The venerable Osthoff Resort is certainly the largest and has exquisitely manicured grounds as well as a top-rated spa and several restaurants.
-This was also the first resort to be built here, as the Osthoff Hotel, in 1886 after Otto Osthoff and his wife Paulina came to Elkhart Lake to take advantage of the health benefits they had heard the lake waters provided.
+The venerable Osthoff Resort is certainly the largest.
+Featuring exquisitely manicured grounds, a top-rated spa and several restaurants, this resort was the first in the area.
+Originally built as the Osthoff Hotel in 1886, it was a result of Otto Osthoff and his wife Paulina visiting to take advantage of the health benefits they had heard the lake waters provided.

-The Osthoff has been reinvented several times since the 1800s and just went through additional renovations when the restaurants were updated in 2020 during the COVID pandemic.
-The resort has a variety of room options, including suites.
-The onsite Aspira Spa offers many services, including the Signature Experience which incorporates the waters from Elkhart Lake.
-Or get out on the water on a guided pontoon cruise, paddleboard or kayak.
+The Osthoff has been reinvented several times since the 1800s.
+It was recently updated in 2020 during the COVID pandemic.
+Families can choose from a variety of room options, including suites.
+Aspira Spa offers many services, including the Signature Experience which incorporates the waters from Elkhart Lake.
+You can also get out on the water on a guided pontoon cruise, paddleboard or kayak.

-Maria Smith says, “During the winter, the resorts hosts the Old World Christmas market, modeled on the centuries-old Christkindlesmarkt of Nüremberg, Germany.
-It’s a great place to buy unique holiday gifts and one of our favorite hotels.”
+Maria Smith says, “During the winter, the resort hosts the Old World Christmas market, modeled on the centuries-old Christkindlesmarkt of Nüremberg, Germany.
+It’s a great place to buy unique holiday gifts at one of our favorite hotels.”

 Under new ownership, Siebkens Resort offers hotel rooms or condo units.
-I stayed in a one-bedroom condo that would be plenty spacious enough for a small family.
-The condo units have full kitchens, fireplaces, outdoor balconies, onsite parking and laundry facilities.
-The resort also has a pool, onsite dining, live music on Wednesday evenings during the summer months, and a private beach.
-You can also enjoy a meal at P.A.M.’s restaurant, a drink at the Stop-Inn Tavern or locally made gelato at Sissy’s Gelato Shop.
+The one-bedroom condos are spacious enough for a small family.
+Condo units have full kitchens, fireplaces, outdoor balconies, onsite parking and laundry facilities.
+The resort also features a pool, onsite dining, live music on Wednesday evenings during the summer months and a private beach.
+Enjoy a meal at P.A.M.’s restaurant, a drink at the Stop-Inn Tavern or locally made gelato at Sissy’s Gelato Shop.

 Also under new ownership, the Shore Club (formerly called Victorian Village) has a variety of rooms, including suites and condo units.
 They are a Choice Club hotel in the Ascend Hotel Collection.
-Amenities on site include an indoor pool, expansive lawn area, game room, boutique, private beach, free continental breakfast and parking and onsite dining.
+Amenities on-site include an indoor pool, expansive lawn area, game room, boutique, private beach, free continental breakfast, parking and onsite dining.
 They even have a tiki bar with a beautiful lake view.

-As SheBuysTravel Maria Smith says, “There is no need to drive once you get into town.
-Park once and get around town the old fashioned way…with your own two feet.
-Everything is in walking distance.
+As SheBuysTravel writer Maria Smith says, “There is no need to drive once you get into town.
+Park once and get around town the old-fashioned way, with your own two feet.
+Everything is within walking distance.
 Stop rushing.
 No need to load the kids in and out of the car.
 Get out and walk!”

 This is Authentic Wisconsin